dcrosta/keystone/docs/tutorial/make-it-dynamic.rst

 Of course, since we've chosen a number to count to at random, you'll see a different count each time you refresh the page.

-.. rubric:: Footnotes

-.. [#str] When some text appears inside single or double quotation marks in Python, we call that text a "string" as in "a string of letters" (often called characters).
-You can think of it as a word or phrase, as that's often the sort of thing we'll use strings for.
-Other common Python variable types to use are integers (usually referred to as ints), which store whole numbers; fractional numbers known as "floats", like 3.14159;
-   and booleans or "bools", which store either ``True`` or ``False``.